Preparing for Graduate School in Mathematics

 - The core courses in the Mathematics BS are absolutely necessary: MATH 235 (or 173), MATH 236, MATH 240, MATH 265, and MATH 282.

-- If a course has an honors version, take it! (specifically MATH 236H, 240H, 265H) Standard level courses are okay, but honors versions go deeper and are specifically designed as preparation for graduate level courses.
+- If a course has an honors version, take it! (specifically MATH 236H, 240H, 265H) Standard level courses are good, but honors versions go deeper and are specifically designed as preparation for graduate level courses.

 - Take two semesters of algebra (MATH 236H and MATH 237) and two semesters of analysis (MATH 265H and MATH 266).
-If you are unable to take MATH 266, then MATH 440 or MATH 453 are a suitable replacements.
+If you are unable to take MATH 266, then MATH 440 or MATH 453 are suitable replacements.

 - Do not be afraid to branch out.
 In graduate school your studies will become more focused in a few areas, but as an undergraduate you have an opportunity to take a variety of different topics such as probability, combinatorics/graph theory, number theory, ODEs, geometry, etc. Being well-rounded is very important as mathematics is intertwined.